On the volume of a unit vector field in 3 dimensions via calibrations

 The actions of $\SO(2)$ and $\R$ as geodesic flows commute with the previous respective symmetric space structures.
-These actions are by isometries if and only if we are in the case of $\Sphere^m(1)$. \end{prop} \begin{proof} The Levi-Civita connection and therefore the Sasaki metric are invariant by isometry.
-This yields quite immediately the first part.
-We are left with the proof of the last assertion.
-Since $g_t$ acts linearly, at a point $(x,y)$ we have $\dx g_t(u,v)=g_t(u,v) \in T^1_{g_t(x,y)}M$.
-With $X=(x,U),\ x\perp U$, we have
+These actions are by isometries if and only if we are in the case of $\Sphere^m(1)$. \end{teo} \begin{proof} Any isometry of any given Riemannian manifold leaves the fundamental differential system invariant.
+This stems from the Levi-Civita connection and therefore the Sasaki metric being invariant by isometry.